supermonkey62/MAD-Assignment/README.md

 Allows user to view their tasks in a weekly calendar layout, providing a simpler and easy summarised view of their work week.

 5. Task Collaboration | Kenneth<br>
-Allow users to colloborate on tasks, such as sharing tasks together, and keep track of their progress on projects that they are working on.
+Allow users to colloborate on tasks, whereby the owner shares the task with collaborators.

 **Attributions for Images Used**